Injunctions in Civil Litigation: Understanding the Rules

 (b) Legal Effect:

 It is not the function of a preliminary injunction to determine the merits of a case or to decide controverted facts, and it is not a means for obtaining a piecemeal adjudication of the merits.
-It is not a means whereby an opinion as to the applicable law may be extracted from an appellate court in advance of a final hearing, and whether and by what court it is granted or denied does not affect the law of the case on the merits.
+It is not a means whereby an opinion as to the applicable law may be extracted from an appellate court in advance of a final hearing, and whether and by what court it is granted or denied does not affect the law of the case on its merits.

 (c) Further Kinds of Temporary Injunction